Cengkaruk/qiscus-sdk-web/README.md

 | .qcw-comment-form i | Comment Form icons (paperclip and paper-plane icon) |
 | .comment-form i | Comment Form icons (paperclip and paper-plane icon) |

+and many more element, you can inspect from our default element to find specific css class you want to override

 # Search Messages
 Qiscus SDK provide API to search for Messages.